protesilaos/my-website/_commentary/2022-12-04-comment-wise-fool-solomon-wisdom.md

 to be humble.
 This links to the point of not showing off.

 To me, the word "fool" does not mean "unintelligent".
 It rather describes a disposition of not thinking holistically.
 The fool does not try to understand the factors in their interplay and, generally, does not maintain a consistently honest approach to all matters in life.
 This is why fools do not recognise the limits of their humanity.
-It is also is why fools have a propensity of showing off, but also of not perceiving subtlety.
+It is also why fools have a propensity of showing off, but also of not perceiving subtlety.

 The fool cannot discern that which is nuanced in a person because the fool is too self-centred and thus thinks that everyone must also be